Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 ## Deployment

-This site is hosted on Github Pages, deployed from the master branch.
+This site is hosted on Github Pages, deployed from the main branch.
 There are no differences between the development and deployed version.

 To clone this repository to run locally, you can do the following: